leesjensen/240notes/README.md

 # Implementing SpellChecker

+1. You have four hours to complete the exam.
+There are three tries with decreasing max value (100, 80, 60).
+Save 30 minutes to upload your artifacts.
 1. Download the two zip files
 1. Create a project named SpellCorrector
 1. Move the source code into `src/spell`